 Md.
-Rafiqul Islam Rana is a graduate student in the Department of Textile and Apparel Management at the University of Missouri and the recepient of the ITAA Oriss Glisson Fellowship: Outstanding Beginning Masters Students award in 2016.
-His research interests include global sourcing & supply chain strategies, organizational dynamics within the apparel industries.
-He completed a B.Sc in Textile Technology from Ahsanullah University of Science & Technology, Bangladesh.
-Before joining Mizzou, he have worked as a Merchandiser and Supply Chain Executive in Bangladesh for two and a half years.
-He can be reached at email@example.com.
+Rafiqul Islam Rana is a doctoral student in the Department of Textile and Apparel Management at the University of Missouri as well as the recipient of Piper Distinguished Doctoral Fellowship.
+He completed his Master’s Degree from the current program where his thesis was focused on the buyer-supplier relationships in the global textile and apparel supply chain setting.
+He was the ITAA Oriss Glisson Fellowship: Outstanding Beginning Masters Students award recipient in 2016.
+His current research areas include global sourcing & supply chain strategies, organizational dynamics within the textile and apparel industries.
+He obtained a Bachelor’s degree in Textile Technology from Ahsanullah University of Science & Technology, Bangladesh.
+Before joining Mizzou, he has worked as a Merchandiser and Supply Chain Executive in Bangladesh for three years.
+Rana is a bigtime football and movie enthusiast.
+He can be reached at firstname.lastname@example.org.

 Recent Graduates of TAM Graduate Program

 Katherine Brewster, MS '15.
 She received her BS in Apparel Studies from the University of Arkansas.
 Her research interests include sustainability in textiles and bridging the gap between product developers and engineers to help create more sustainable systems and products.
-She can be reached at email@example.com.
+She is a compliance specialist at Design Resources, Inc. in Kansas City.

 Amritaksha Duttagupta, MS '16.
 During his tenure at Mizzou, he held key positions at the Graduate Professional Council, and the International Students' Council.
 He is a gold medalist from National Institute of Fashion Technology, India where he earned his Bachelor's degree.
-He is currently a Buyer at Future Group, India's leading retail conglomerate.
-His research interests are in global and omni-channel retailing.
-He can be reached at www.linkedin.com/in/amritaksha.
+He is currently a Fashion Buyer at Future Lifestyle Fashion Limited, India's leading retail conglomerate.

 Lushan (Sarina) Sun, PhD '15, previously received BS '12 and MS '09 degrees in apparel design and have been recognized through ITAA awards for her design scholarship.
 She currently works as an Assistant Professor at Auburn University.
 Her research background includes sustainable design, traditional and digital textile surface design and has developed focus in CAD based design incorporating emerging digital technology including 3D printing and 3D body scanning in the apparel product design and development process.

-Li Zhao PhD '15.
+Li Zhao, PhD '15.
 Her research interests fall within the area of founders' leadership on apparel new venture performance in the global context, firm longevity in hyper-dynamic market environment of textiles and apparel.
 She also studies the brand credibility and brand image related to sustainability efforts.
 She completed her masters and bachelors from Beijing Institute of Fashion Technology, China.
 She has been worked for Dior, Wilkinson group as a marketing assistant, sales manager in China for two years.
-She is currently a lecturer at Indiana University Bloomington.
+She is currently an Assistant Professor at the University of Missouri.

 Allie Sue Grotts, PhD '14.
 Allie is currently an Instructor of Fashion Merchandising at Southeast Missouri State University in the College of Human Environmental Sciences.
 In her role at SEMO, she serves as the Practicum Coordinator for Fashion Merchandising majors, which includes the responsibility for all planning, inventory, buying, merchandising, and selling in SEMO's live learning lab: Catapult Creative House.
 She is also a member of the Board of Directors for Catapult Creative House.
 Allie earned her Master of Science from Illinois State University in 2011, Bachelor of Science from Eastern Illinois University in 2009 and has worked for GAP and Von Maur.